Johann Konrad Kern: Political career

 Kern married Aline Freyenmuth in 1834, with whom he then relocated to Frauenfeld, Thurgau's capital.
 Freyenmuth was the daughter of a cantonal government councillor, which led Kern to become involved in Thurgau's political sphere.
-Kern would serve as a member of the Thurgau Cantonal Council from 1832 until 1853, including nine terms as president, during which time he helped to revise the canton's constitution, authored its criminal code, and sat on the education committee.
+Kern would serve as a member of the Grand Council of Thurgau from 1832 until 1853, including nine terms as president, during which time he helped to revise the canton's constitution, authored its criminal code, and sat on the education committee.

 Kern represented Thurgau at the Tagsatzung, the federal council of delegates from each canton, in 1833–38, 1840–42, and 1845–48.
 In 1848 he was elected to the National Council and held the presidency in 1850–1851, leaving the assembly in 1854; during this time he also served as a federal judge in the Federal Supreme Court, where he was president in 1848–1850.
 He was a major contributor to the writing of the new Swiss Constitution in 1848, the country's first federal constitution, and in 1854 he helped to establish the federal technical university Eidgenössische Polytechnische Schule (now ETH Zurich).
 From 1853 to 1857, he was also the director of the Swiss Northeastern Railway company.

 Kern declined an 1849 appointment to a Swiss ambassadorship in Vienna, but later represented Switzerland internationally.
 In 1856 he was sent to Paris to partake in the mediation of the Neuchâtel Crisis with Napoleon III, and the next year he took up a formal post as Minister of Switzerland in Paris.
 During this time, he failed to mediate in the 1870–71 Franco-Prussian War, but provided assistance to Swiss nationals living in war-torn France.
 He resigned in 1882.